Sherry3/Interrupt-monitor/README.md

 	- 200 and 600 series running without isolation

 11.0	- 200 and 600 series without isolation completed
-	- 200 and 600 series with isolation running
+	- 200 and 600 series with isolation completed
 -------------------------------------------------------

 exp1	- irqbalance off